Riya10031/Threat-Protection-with-XDR/Labguide/Module 4/Lab-01.md

 1. Select **Logs** under the General section from the left menu.

+>**Note**: If you do not see the page in the Microsoft Sentinel portal, try refreshing the browser.
+Wait 5 minutes and refresh again until it appears.

+1. Select from the right **KQL Mode**.

-1. Enter the following KQL Statement in the New Query 1 space:
+1. Enter the following KQL Statement in the New Query 1 space and click on **Run**:

    >**Important:** Please paste any KQL queries first in Notepad and then copy from there to the New Query 1 Log window to avoid any errors.